vlutton/encore-ui/guides/js-styleguide.md

 To avoid namespace conflicts, each component is a separate Angular module.
 For example, all functionality for rx-form lives under the 'encore.ui.rxForm' module.

-To define this module, add a line to app.js similar to:
+To define this module, add a line to your `rxMyComponent.js` file similar to:
 `angular.module('encore.ui.rxMyComponent', [myDependency]);`

-This module will be automatically added to the dependency list for the 'encore.ui' base module.
+If you've used our [Component Scaffolding](./ui-setup.md#component-scaffolding) to create your module, then this will have been done automatically.

-# JSHint
+# JSHint and JSCS

-For details on what JSHint rules we follow, take a look at the [.jshintrc file](../.jshintrc).
+For details on what JSHint and JSCS rules we follow, take a look at the [.jshintrc file](../.jshintrc) and [.jscs.json](../.jscs.json)

-All JSHint errors must be resolved before a Pull Request can be accepted.
+All errors from these tools must be resolved before a Pull Request can be accepted.

 # Unit Testing